West Virginia Healthcare Fraud Defense

 Oberheiden, P.C. | Federal Healthcare Fraud Defense Attorneys Serving West Virginia

-If your West Virginia healthcare business or medical practice is being targeted by the DEA, DOJ, OIG, or any other federal authority, our defense attorneys can help protect you.
+If your West Virginia healthcare business or medical practice is being targeted by the DEA, DOJ, OIG, or any other federal authority, an experienced healthcare fraud defense attorney can help protect you.
 To speak with a member of our federal healthcare fraud defense team in confidence, call 888-680-1745 or request a free case assessment online now.